 This action will reset the Location & Privacy data of your iPhone or iPad to factory settings.
 Apart from revoking certain permissions from apps, this will erase all trusted computers.
 Now, when you connect to a formerly trusted computer, the Trust alert will pop again (hopefully, this time it won’t go in the loop).

 In case the problem isn’t resolved, try resetting the network settings.
 This will reset all Wi-Fi networks and passwords, cellular settings, and VPN and APN settings.
 Go to Settings → General → Reset → Reset Network Settings and follow the instructions.

 #3.
 Disable Apple Device

-This is a method with one big problem: this will not let the computer “detect” and connect the iDevice but will charge the iDevice nevertheless.
+Though this message will disable Trust This Computer alert, it comes with a more significant issue.
+It will not let the computer “detect” and connect the iDevice but will charge the iDevice nevertheless.
 What this means is that you won’t be able to do sync or other data-transfer jobs with the iPhone/iPad when you follow this step.
 Proceed with caution.

 Step #1.
 Connect your iPhone/iPad → Head over to the Control Panel.

 Step #2.
 Click on Hardware & Sounds → Click and open Device Manager.

 Step #3.
 In the Device Manager window, you should see a listing that has the name of your iDevice.

 Step #4.
 Right-click on iDevice’s name and click on Properties.